 information chapters and page numbers is your starting point.
 For more help in finding you need, go to the first page of a chapter.
 You will find a detailed list of topics at ng of each chapter.
 Chapter 1 Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.
-Chapter 2 Tells you how to get in touch with our plan (Tufts Health Plan Medicare Preferred HMO Basic Rx) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Chapter 2 Tells you how to get in touch with our plan (Tufts Health Plan Medicare Preferred HMO Saver Rx) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
 Chapter 3.
 Explains important things you need to know about getting your medical care as a member of our plan.
 Topics include using the providers in the plan's network and how to get care when you have an emergency.
 Chapter 4.
 Medical Benefits Chart (what is covered and what you pay) Chapter 5.
 Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.

 Chapter 6.
 What you pay for your Part D prescription drugs Chapter 7.
 Asking us to pay our share of a bill you have received for covered medical services or drugs Chapter 8.
 Your rights and responsibilities Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Chapter 10 Explains when and how you can end your membership in the plan.
-Explains situations in which our plan is required to end your membership.
-Chapter 1 1.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Chapter 10 D. Ending your membership in the plan Chapter 1 4 1.
 Legal notices Chapter 12 2.
 Definitions of important words